بسم الله الرحمن الرحیم

-We experience an amazing ilm seminar, or an incredible Ramadhan, or suffer a death in the family that makes us feel compelled to come closer to Allah s.w.t.
-We feel a sense of iman-rush, a feeling of spiritual achievement.
-But then dunya gets to us – work, family, etc. Our reality check makes us feel that we cannot attain spirituality consistently.
+Have you ever experienced an amazing ilm seminar, or an incredible Ramadhan, or suffer a death in the family that made you feel compelled to come closer to Allah s.w.t. ?During those moments, we feel a sense of iman-rush – a feeling of spiritual achievement.
+But then dunya gets to us – work, family, etc – or the normal mundane lifestyle kicks back in again.
+This reality check makes us feel as though we cannot attain spirituality consistently.

 - Maintain an attainable, progressive and consistent pace